The-Vaibhav-Yadav/game-dev-2026/README.md

 A roguelike dungeon crawler where **you start with nothing** — no graphics, no sound, no combat.
 Every game feature must be purchased from the in-game shop using gold earned from dungeon runs.
 Die, earn gold, buy upgrades, repeat.

+## Request to Judges
+We request the judges to play the game at each and every level , upgrade to every level from starting to end and also at last see the audio in in each phase of bankrupt , victory , collecting coins , initial shoppingphase and playing state.
+We hope the that our hardwork will be loved by the judges.

 ## Prerequisites

 - **Python 3.10+**